First Post

 A helpful tip for the reader.

 Something the reader really should not miss.
-This is the simd first post.
-You can use all your shortcodes here too.
+This is the simd first post. side note in alert/quote.

 A warning about potential pitfalls.